Khovanov homotopy type, periodic links and localizations: Khovanov homotopy type

 \section{Khovanov homotopy type}

 In this section we introduce the equivariant Khovanov homotopy type.
-Before, we recall the construction of the Khovanov chain complex, and then rather briefly review the construction of Lawson, Lipshitz and Sarkar~\cite{LLS_long}, which is based on the previous construction of Lipshitz and Sarkar given in~\cite{LS_stable}.
+We start with a short recollection of the construction of the Khovanov chain complex and the annular Khovanov chain complex (Subsections~\ref{sub:review_khovanov} and~\ref{sub:annul-khov-chain}).
+Next, we give a rather brief review of the construction of the Khovanov homotopy type and the annular Khovanov homotopy type (Subsection~\ref{sub:khomotopy_type} and~\ref{sub:annul-khov-homot-1}).
+Finally, in Subsection~\ref{sub:equiv_flow_cat} we construct the equivariant Khovanov flow category.
+The results from Section~\ref{sec:equivariant} lead immediately to the construction of the equivariant Khovanov homotopy type and the equivariant annular Khovanov homotopy type.
+Invariance of the equivariant homotopy types is proved in Section~\ref{sec:main1}.